composer22/ringoexp/README.md

 A ring-buffer experiment written in [Go.](http://golang.org)

+THIS PROJECT IS A WORK IN PROGRESS AND NOT WORKING OR TESTED.

 ## About

 This is a small server that demonstrates ring-buffer usage as a means to optimize memory and processing usage.